-A symplectic structure of general relativity and the EBK quantization for the vacuum solution of the Einstein equation are discussed in detail by the current author\cite{2018kurihara1}, and a prequantization bundle and a prequantum Hilbert space of general relativity are proposed.
-The geometric quantization method suggests a quantum equation of gravity (the Schr\"{o}dinger--Einstein equation) represented using quantum operators that satisfy canonical commutation relations.
-The zeroth order solution of the Schr\"{o}dinger--Einstein equation gives a classical vacuum solution, and the WKB method can then give quantum corrections on a classical vacuum solution, which gives approximated quantum wave-functions beyond vacuum solutions.
-A quantum effect on a Schwarzschild black hole with a scalar filed are discussed in this study.
+The symplectic structure of general relativity and EBK quantization for the vacuum solution of the Einstein equation were previously discussed in detail by the current author\cite{Kurihara_2020}, and a prequantization bundle and a prequantum Hilbert space of general relativity were proposed.
+The geometric-quantization method involves a quantum equation of gravity (the Schr\"{o}dinger--Einstein equation) expressed in terms of quantum operators that satisfy canonical commutation relations.
+The zeroth-order solution of the Schr\"{o}dinger--Einstein equation amounts to a classical vacuum solution that, in turn, yields approximate quantum wave functions beyond the vacuum solutions.
+The present study discusses quantum effects in Schwarzschild black holes with a scalar field.

-This report is organized as follows: In section \ref{CGR}, classical general relativity is briefly introduced using the terminology introduced in previous studies\cite{Kurihara:2016nap,doi:10.1063/1.4990708,2018kurihara1}.
-Two formalisms of quantum general relativity, EBK quantization and geometric quantization with the WBK approximation, are discussed in section \ref{QM}.
-Section \ref{ASBH} is devoted to applications of quantum general relativity to a Schwarzschild black hole and a system consisting of a hole and a scalar field.
-Results obtained in section \ref{ASBH} are used to treat the universe as a thermal equilibrium of holes and a scalar field in section \ref{CCP}.
-A possible solution of the cosmological constant problem is also discussed in section \ref{CCP}.
-At last, the results of this study are summarized in Section \ref{SUMMARY}.
+This report is organized as follows: In \textbf{section \ref{CGR}}, classical general relativity is briefly reviewed using the terminology employed in previous studies\cite{Kurihara:2016nap,Kurihara_2020,doi:10.1063/1.4990708,doi:10.1140/epjp/s13360-021-01463-3}.
+Two formalisms of quantum general relativity, EBK quantization and geometric quantization, are then discussed in \textbf{section \ref{QM}}. \textbf{Section \ref{ASBH}} concerns applications of quantum general relativity to a Schwarzschild black hole and to a system consisting of a black hole and a scalar field. \textbf{Section\ref{CCP}} builds upon \textbf{section \ref{ASBH}}, treating the Universe as being in thermal equilibrium of black holes and a scalar field.
+A possible solution to the so-called ``cosmological constant problem'' is also discussed in \textbf{section \ref{CCP}}.
+Finally, the results are summarized in \textbf{section \ref{SUMMARY}}.